 The two caverns start and end in the same area.
 Each dive routes are unique, giving divers different areas of the cave to explore.
 The first dive is 500 meters (1,600 feet) along The Barbie Line and leads divers along the opening of the second eye with plenty of daylight to see the stalactites.
 The dive along The Batcave Line is a much darker route.
 With little to no daylight entering the cave system.
-Divers will ascend up the cave to an open air pocket filled with bats flying everywhere!
+Divers will ascend up the cave to an open-air pocket filled with bats flying everywhere!

 Kayaking at Casa Cenote

 There are over 3,000 unique cenotes throughout the Yucatan peninsula of Mexico.
 The cenotes are mostly found in the crater area that formed from the meteorite impact (the same meteorite responsible for the dinosaur extinction in this area).
-The cenotes are great for swimming, diving, snorkeling and more!
+The cenotes are great for swimming, diving, snorkeling, and more!
 The extensive underground river systems, make this area of Mexico the best place to experience cave diving.

-Explore Tulum Ancient Ruins
+Explore Tulum Ancient Ruin

 The ancient Tulum ruins date back to the 13th-century.
-This Mayan archaeological site is located within Tulum National Park and offers breathtaking overlooks the sea.
+This Mayan archaeological site is located within Tulum National Park and offers breathtaking overlooks of the sea.
 Further inland, you’ll find the Cobá archaeological site with pyramid-shaped temples and panoramic views of the jungle.